Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 ## Hardware Proposal
 ![Team_Schematic_V2](https://github.com/Abs0lute-Zer0/AbsoluteZero.github.io/assets/156858888/e2dcfff7-42f2-44ea-b353-a81dcf872ced)

-Figure 6: Hardware Proposal
+Figure 6: Hardware Implementation

+_NEED TO INCLUDE UPDATED SCHEMATIC_
+_Discuss how the functionality of this schematic satisfies user needs and product requirements through an in-depth discussion of function._
+_Discuss your team's design and decision making process related to this section_

+_MOVE BILL OF MATERIALS TO APPENDIX_
 ### [Team Bill Of Materials](https://docs.google.com/spreadsheets/d/1tEgSocMg7p1WsBFgXyOm4MPM_7w9kUdD/edit?usp=sharing&ouid=118237344388299811111&rtpof=true&sd=true)

-For the hardware of this project, the team decided to break up the system inot four fifferent subsystems/ The subsystems were centered around the micro controllers, motors, tmeperature sensor, and humidity sensors.
-Those subsystems were designed by individual team members then combined into one team system schematic.
+For the hardware of this project, the team decided to break up the system into four different subsystems/ The subsystems were centered around the microcontrollers, motors, temperature sensors, and humidity sensors.
+Those subsystems were designed by individual team members and then combined into one team system schematic.

+_Include front and back screenshots of the team's final PCB design_

+_Include front and back photos of the team's final PCB design_

+_If you were to create a "Version 2.0" of your hardware design, discuss what could be improved in the hardware design and why it should be improved.
+Use the schematic above to support the discussion. (½ page minimum)_

+_CHANGE THE LINK TO APPENDIX/NEW APPENDIX_

 For more details, please see [Appendix H: Hardware Proposal](HardwareProposal.md)

-## Software Proposal
+## Software Implementation

 ![Team304_SoftwareProposal](https://github.com/Abs0lute-Zer0/AbsoluteZero.github.io/assets/135275139/08354b56-f796-4863-a2f2-b58312be190e)
 Figure 7: Software Proposal

 For the software of this project, the team decided to set up the code in a way that after the system is initialized and interrupts are enabled, the program will check on the temperature of the area, using the respective sensor via I2C communication, and update the user on the current temperature.
 After that, if the temperature is above a certain margin, the microcontroller will send a signal to the motor via SPI for it to raise a flag to alert the user about the higher temperatures, this flag will stay up until the temperature has decreased to below the alert margin.
 Lastly, the humidity sensor will check the humidity of the area and send the information to the user via I2C.

+_UPDATE DIAGRAM IF NEEDED, ENSURE DIAGRAM MATCHES CODE (IT SHOULD)_

+_Discuss how the functionality of this software diagram satisfies user needs and product requirements though an in depth discussion of function_

+_Discuss your team's design and decision making process related to this section_

+_Numbered list of the top 5 biggest changes to your software design since the software proposal.
+Include several sentences for each change describing the issue and how you resolved it.
+Use the UML diagrams above to support the discussion._

+_If you were to create a "Version 2.0" of your software design, discuss what could be improved in the software design and why it should be improved.
+Use the UML diagrams above to support the discussion.
+Consider using a graphical representation of the flow that your updated software would take.
+What functions would you create?
+How would you divide up your code?
+How would you improve its debuggability?
+What peripherals or system features would you like to use or set up to make your system more reliable, stable, functional, or robust?
+How would you simplify, improve, or update your protocol design to support this in software? (½ page minimum)_

+_Final MQTT topic table and all C/C++ code that your team has written or modified, and screenshots of your MCC configuration. (in appendix)_

+_CHANGE THE LINK TO APPENDIX/NEW APPENDIX_

 For more details, please see [Appendix I: SoftwareProposal](SoftwareProposal.md)

+## System Verification

+_Include the team's final completed system verification matrix_

+## Lessons Learned

+_What are the top 10 most important things that your team learned from working on this project?
+You may use the feedback received from the design review and the content you discussed in status reports to address this section. (use full sentences, ½ page minimum)_

+## Recommendations for Future Students

+_Create a numbered list with the top five recommendations for future students of what they should learn or do to prepare themselves for taking this class.
+Each item must be at least one complete sentence long._

 ## [Appendix](Appendix.github.md)